hmakholm/smhasher/src/LongNeighborTest.md

-and it uses a completely different algorithm for messages shorter than 2 blocks, this problem only shows up for messages of length 281 to 287 bytes, and then again from 377 to 383 bytes, etc. Notably, messages of any "nice" length are not affectes, which means that we need to test for all possible message lenghts.
+and it uses a completely different algorithm for messages shorter than 2 blocks, this problem only shows up for messages of length 281 to 287 bytes, and then again from 377 to 383 bytes, etc. Notably, messages of any "nice" length are not affected, which means that we need to test for all possible message lenghts.

 ## Method

 We generate a lot of "base" messages of lengths between 10 and 300 bytes.
-For each length there is one base message consisting entirely of zero bits, one that consists entirely of ones, and three random base messages.
+For each length there is one base message consisting entirely of zero bits, one that consists entirely of ones, and three with pseudorandom bits.
 Each of these base messages are processed separately.

-With the default parameters we derive about 3 million variants of the base message; then we look for hash collisions between those variants.
+With the default parameters, we derive about 3 million variants of the base message; then we look for hash collisions between those variants.
-There's a variant for each 1-bit flip anywhere in the mssage, one for each combination of 2 bit-flips within the last 2048 bits of the message, and one for each combination of 3 flips in the last 160 bits of the message.
+There's a variant for each 1-bit flip anywhere in the message, one for each combination of 2 bit-flips within the last 2048 bits of the message, and one for each combination of 3 flips in the last 160 bits of the message.
 There are also some variants that consist of appending some zero bytes to the message and then flipping 2 bits.
-(Appending zeroes often has the same effect as bit flips, given how many hashes include a length counter in their final padding).
+(Appending zeroes often has the same effect as bit flips, due to the way many hashes include a length counter in their final padding).

 If we find any collision between variants of a base message, that base is declared "bad".
 At the end we compare the number of bad bases found with